If you’re using the same SEO tactics that you were a few years ago, you’re not going to show up in the top search engine results.

 One way to do this is to use a tool like Clearscope that gives recommendations of all the different pieces of information you should include when writing about a certain keyword.

-For a piece on whether bone broth is good for skin health, the tool would suggest including information about amino acids and digestive health to make your content comprehensive.
+For a piece on whether Zepbound is a good medication for diabetes and weight loss, the tool would suggest including information about side effects, dieting, and digestive health to make your content comprehensive.

 Search intent changes over time